Mahabub Ara Begum Gini: Biography

+Gini would win the election in 2014.
+She is a member of the Parliamentary Standing Committee on Women and Children Affairs.
+The body has called for the introduction of housing for female workers in rural areas.

 In April 2017 Gini was elected vice-president of Bangladesh Olympic Association for a four-year term.
 In June 2017 she distributed aid for flood victims in her constituency of Gaibandha.